 Belkin WeMo Insight Switch

 Like the TP-Link smart plug, it has an oversized power light - although the good news there is that it doesn't light up once a couple of minutes have passed.
-This light also doubles up as a touch-sensitive power button, which is a nice touch.
+This light also doubles up as a touch-sensitive power button - nice touch.

 The Insight Switch is by far the fattest smart plug on test and, if you want to plug in anything next to it you'll have to do that first so it can wedge in over the top.